01 November 2025

 3. Living (basic daily fee)

 Living costs encompass a range of services accessible once you live in a home.
-This aged care daily fee is paid by all residents in care.
-They include all day-to-day services like meals, laundry, cleaning, lifestyle activities and additional services.
+This aged care daily fee is paid by all residents in care, regardless of income or assets.
+They include all day-to-day services like meals, laundry, cleaning and heating/cooling.
 For some people, this is the only fee they are required to pay.
+This fee is set at 85% of the single basic Age Pension and is updated twice a year in line with pension changes

 4. Additional services